avic7/Operation-Analytics-and-Investigating-Metric-Spike/README.md

 Case Study 2: Investigating Metric Spike
-You will be working with three tables:
-users: Contains one row per user, with descriptive information about that user’s account.
-events: Contains one row per event, where an event is an action that a user has taken (e.g., login, messaging, search).
-email_events: Contains events specific to the sending of emails.
+You will be working with three tables: a)users: Contains one row per user, with descriptive information about that user’s account. b)events: Contains one row per event, where an event is an action that a user has taken (e.g., login, messaging, search). c)email_events: Contains events specific to the sending of emails.

 Task
 1.Weekly User Engagement: